Henry Lee II: Death and legacy

-Henry Lee died in 1787 at Leesylvania, and is buried there, as is widow Lucy, who survived him by five years.
+Henry Lee died in 1787 at Leesylvania, and is buried there, as is his widow Lucy, who survived him by five years.
 He named his second son, Charles Lee, as administrator of his estate, because of scandals which had already developed around debts incurred by his eldest son, Henry Lee III, and his mishandling of the funds held in trust for his wife and daughters.

-However, the plantation home burned in 1790, three years after Lee's death, and in the 1950s a road to a dock of a gambling boat, the S.S.
-Freestone, was constructed which caused nearly complete demolition of the remaining foundation.
-Henry Fairfax bought the property in 1825 from Alfred Lee, and his family lived there in a home which may have pre-dated the final Lee residence, as well as operated a lucrative fishery on the Potomac.
-However, the Fairfax home burned in 1910, and ruins of the walls and a chimney and barn foundation are all that remain. and increasing pollution in the Potomac River ended the profitable fishery as well as a duck hunting club which acquired the property in the early 20th century.
-In modern times, the Lee Society of Virginia erected a monument to his son Lighthorse Henry Lee, which also mentions this man's plantation and honors it as the ancestral home of his grandson Robert E. Lee.
+The plantation home burned in 1790, three years after Lee's death, and in the 1950s the remaining foundation was nearly completely demolished in construction of a road to the dock of a gambling boat, the SS Freestone.
+Henry Fairfax bought the property in 1825 from Alfred Lee, and his family lived there in a home which may have pre-dated the final Lee residence, and also operated a lucrative fishery on the Potomac River.
+However, the Fairfax home burned in 1910, and ruins of the walls and a chimney and barn foundation are all that remain.
+Increasing pollution in the Potomac ended the profitable fishery and a duck hunting club which acquired the property in the early 20th century.
+In modern times, the Lee Society of Virginia erected a monument to his son "Lighthorse Harry", which also mentions Leesylvania and honors it as the ancestral home of Robert E. Lee.